dewan-ahmed/appsody-actions/README.md

 # Appsody GitHub-Actions Tutorial
+Appsody provides everything you need to iteratively develop applications, ready for deployment to Kubernetes environments.
 This tutorial walks through creating a continuous integration flow by using GitHub Actions for an Appsody Node.js/Express application.

 ## Taking care of the pre-requisites